 - Age 65+ OR adult age 21+ with a physical disability

 - Income up to $2,982/month (300% of the federal SSI Federal Benefit Rate).
-Above the limit, applicants establish a Qualified Income Trust (QIT) to redirect excess income, Tennessee's functional equivalent of what other states call a Miller Trust
+An applicant over the limit is given the opportunity to establish a Qualified Income Trust (QIT) to redirect the excess, Tennessee's functional equivalent of what other states call a Miller Trust, after which income eligibility is tested againCenters for Medicare & Medicaid Services.
+(2026).
+CMS CMCS Informational Bulletin — 2026 SSI, Spousal Impoverishment, and Medicare Savings Program Resource Standards (Dec 9, 2025), SSI standards chart. medicaid.gov.
+Retrieved Jul 10, 2026, from https://www.medicaid.gov/federal-policy-guidance/downloads/cib12092025.pdf

 - Functional: nursing-facility level of care (Group 1 or 2) or At Risk (Group 3)